A-nyaC/DisturbedYoutubeVideoDetection/README.md

   - Classes: 0 (Disturbed) , 1 ( Suitable)

 - **Natural Language Processing**:
-  - Captions were extracted from Youtube video using Youtube Data API, stored in a Google Folder and accessed through Google Collaboratory.
+  - Captions were extracted from Youtube video using Youtube Data API and Youtube Transcript API, stored in a Google Folder and accessed through Google Collaboratory.
 Some limitations were that some videos were excluded that did not have captions avaliable due to: *No captions were set by Creator, Disabled, No English Captions Avaliable, Incomprehenisble Words and other cases*.
 The captions were ran through an LSTM model that would give us a percentage of how many words in the transcript belonged to the classes: Suitable, Disturbed.
 Word Bank was compiled by using a list of Youtube flagged words and ChatGPT generated Safe words for children.

   - Model: Long Short Term Memory Recurrent Neural Network
   - Dataset: 50 Video Captions + Keyword Word Bank 616 suitable words + 743 disturbed words